sueszli/vector-database-benchmark/docs/report.md

 While many modern "vector databases" already deliver performant CRUD operations and HNSW-search, traditional databases like Postgres or established search engines like Apache Lucene (as of December 2023) yet have to catch up both in terms of performance and convenience [^1].

-Through simple benchmarks we want to create an initial support to decide between new vector database products, specifically for Code-embeddings.

 ## Step 1) Generating a corpus of code documents

 ## Step 2) Mutating documents to create clusters

 ## Step 3) Encoding corpus to generate embeddings

 ## Step 4) Retrieving embeddings through HNSW